idena-network/idena-docs/docs/iip/iip-3.md

 epoch_duration = epoch duration in seconds in which undelegation took place `OR` epoch duration in seconds in which the identity reached age 1

 **For undelegated identities:** `x` is added to the timestamp of the block with the 'List of mining identities was updated' flag in which the identity's mining status was changed from delegated to undelegated.
 **For newly validated identities:** `x` is added to the timestamp of the block they first become validated in (this would be the block changing the epoch).

+During the time an identity's voting power is discriminated, they can still take part in oracles in order to receive rewards from prize pools.
+Their vote won't influence the outcome of an oracle voting, but if they are in consensus with the oracle's decision (or just participated in a poll) a discriminated identity will still be rewarded as a regular identity (like currently delegated identities do if they are not the last identity voting from that pool).

 ### Rationale